 HOOPS Visualize includes a basic object hierarchy which allows you to more easily manage views within a window, scene updates, and user interactions.
 Four classes work together as nested containers to provide this functionality:

 - HPS::Canvas - analogous to the client area of an native application GUI window

 Each container nests inside the one above it.
 All the parent-child relationships are one-to-one, except for the layout - a HPS::Layout may have multiple views.
 Here's an example of the relationships:

 NOTE: Use of the canvas-layout-view-model hierarchy is not required for pure Visualize applications.
-However, it is required for any tookit integrations covered in our File I/O section.
-Each part of the view hierarchy is backed by a normal HPS::SegmentKey, and there is nothing that can be done with the view hierarchy that cannot be done using the corresponding segment keys alone.
+However, it is required for any tookit integrations covered in our File I/O section, as well as animations.
+Each part of the view hierarchy is backed by a normal HPS::SegmentKey, and most use-cases that can be done with the view hierarchy can be done using naked segment keys alone.
 However, there is some pre-built functionality that is provided to make your job easier.
 For example, using the view hierarchy allows you to quickly set rendering modes, fit the camera to the scene, or provide an axis triad.
 See the following sections for more details.